A parametrized set of explicit elements of $\Sha(E/\Q)[3]$: Homogeneous spaces corresponding to a rational -isogeny

-Recall that a \emph{homogeneous space} (sometimes called torsor) of $E/\Q$ is a smooth curve $C/\Q$ with a simply transitive action $E \times C \to C$.
+Recall that a \emph{homogeneous space} (also called a torsor) of $E/\Q$ is a smooth curve $C/\Q$ with a simply transitive action $E \times C \to C$.
 By \cite[Theorem~X.3.6]{BibSilv}, elements of $H^1(G_\Q,E)$ are in bijection with $\Q$-isomorphism classes of homogeneous spaces.
 Hence the set of $\Q$-isomorphism classes of homogenous spaces inherits the structure of a group, called the Weil-Ch\^{a}telet group $\WC(E/\Q) \cong H^1(G_\Q,E)$.
-In this section we give an explicit equation for the homogeneous space that comes from a point $Q\in \bar{E}(\Q)/\psi(E(\Q))$ through the sequence \eqref{eqpsigal}.
+In this section we explicitly describe the homogeneous spaces coming from a certain subgroup of $H^1(G_\Q,E)$.

 Localizing \eqref{eqpsigal} gives the commutative diagram with exact rows